ribhu69/first_repo_arka/README.md

-This repo basically cntains two files which I have uploaded using the Git Bash and the commands which were taught in the tutorials.
+This repo basically contains two files which I have uploaded using the Git Bash and the commands which were taught in the tutorials.
 This is going to get better!!